Harnett's Dairy Farm

 Located in the Beautiful Tweed Valley

 Our property is located at the entrance to the Tweed in the catchment area known as the Burringbar Valley.
 We dairy farm on 80 hectares of land as well as a 60 hectare block at Mooball.
-We milk a mixed herd of approx. 100 head of Holstein Fresian, Jersey and Brown Swiss cattle and our milk is supplied to Norco Co-op Ltd – a farmer owned co-operative.
+We milk a mixed herd of 100 head of Holstein Fresian, Jersey and Brown Swiss cattle.
+Our milk is supplied to Norco Co-op Ltd – a farmer owned co-operative, as well as our family owned, on farm cheese factory.

 Sustainable management techniques learned from generations of dairy farming, such as our rotational grazing system and never overstocking, aids our goals of having constant green feed at all times.